-The morning of October 30th 1967 brought nothing out of the ordinary for my people in the 1/18th Infantry Big Red One Division commanded by L.T.C.
+The morning of October 30th 1967 brought nothing out of the ordinary for my B Company people in the 1/18th Infantry Big Red One Division commanded by L.T.C.
 Richard Cavazos and nothing out of the ordinary was always a good thing, from a grunt’s standpoint.
 Around noon the sound of the very recognizable repetitive woodpecker clacking of an enemy RDP light machine gun irrupted somewhere outside the Battalion Night Defensive Perimeter and was immediately joined by other sounds of AK 47’s, M-1 carbines, M-14’s and M-16’s in a continuous concerto of small arms fire.
-Any soldier, who had ever been in a fire fight, and heard the sheer volume of this gun fire, knew that somewhere close-by a deadly exchange, involving more than just a small enemy patrol was taking place.
-What the average grunt in the N.D.P. didn’t know, however, was who was caught up in this fire fight.
+Any soldier, who had ever been in a fire fight, and hearing the sheer volume of this gun fire, knew that somewhere close-by a deadly exchange, involving more than just a small enemy patrol was taking place.
+What the average grunt in B Company didn’t know, however, was who was caught up in this fire fight.
 Was it a recon patrol?
 Was it one of our own Battalion’s security patrols?
 Was it a larger search and destroy element of our own battalion?
 I would not know the answer to that question for almost another fifty years.
-Thanks to the internet though, and my knowledge of that area, I now have the ability to fill in the blanks with a plausible scenario of probable events in what later would be called The Battle of Srok Silamlite II.
+Thanks to the internet though, and my knowledge of that area of the 1967 Vietnam Battle Field, I now have the ability to fill in the blanks with a plausible scenario of probable events in what later would be called The Battle of Srok Silamlite II.

 The gun fire heard was Sergeant Joe Amos’s lead platoon of A Company making contact with a much larger enemy force than C Company had encountered the day before.
 The shooting started, as they were moving toward the irrigation ditches at the edge of the rubber trees like Pat McLaughlin and C Company had done the day before.

-I never met Platoon Sergeant Joe Amos, although he and I had been traveling on a parallel course for over a year now, nor was I in the field that day, with my unit .
-However, he had been one of hundreds of drill Sergeants, who trained raw recruits like me at Fort Jackson South Carolina, in the summer of 1966 and was probably there while I was there.
+I never met Platoon Sergeant Joe Amos, although he and I had been traveling on a parallel course for over a year now.
+He had been one of hundreds of drill Sergeants, who trained raw recruits like me at Fort Jackson South Carolina, in the summer of 1966 and was probably there while I was there.
 Now, upon arrival in country on October 17, he had immediately been rushed to the front and assigned as a platoon sergeant in A Company.
-Less than two weeks later, on this day that I am describing, Joe’s Platoon was in the lead position, possibly because it had the most experienced people, who were led by outstanding Old Timers like Sergeant Kenter and Sergeant Hanson.
+Less than two weeks later, on this day I am describing, Joe’s Platoon was in the lead position, possibly because it had the most experienced people, who were led by Old Timers like Sergeant Kenter and Sergeant Hanson.

 Joe had been born in the segregated state of Alabama on April 21, 1931.
 When he was a boy, Americans like Joe not only rode at the back of the bus, but they also were required to use different public facilities like restrooms, restaurants and hotels, if they could find them when they traveled, and good paying jobs were all but non-existent for young men like Joe Amos.
 To say Joe started his life as a second class citizen would be an insulting understatement.
 Even the United States Army was segregated when Joe was a boy.